MuhammedBuyukkinaci/My-Helper-Functions/README.md

 81) Don't prefer to use singleton and object pool design patterns in Python.

 82) Dataclasses don't need constructor but needs types of constructor parameters.
 In VehicleWithDataclass, we didn't create a constructor but specified constructor parameters in class like `name: str`.
 The decorator of VehicleWithDataclass can be passed with different parameters like frozen & order.
 Frozen makes the instance unchangable and order provides comparing different instances.
+Dataclasses don't need dunder str method.

 ```dataclasses_example.py
 from dataclasses import dataclass